 DO SOMETHING TOGETHER

-You always did good and helped others, especially when you died on the cross.
+Jesus, you always did good and helped others, especially when you died on the cross.
 Help me to do good and help others too.
+Amen.